 Catastrophic Risk Protection Endorsement - The part of the crop insurance policy that contains provisions of insurance that are specific to catastrophic risk protection.

-Certified organic acreage - Acreage in the certified organic farming operation that has been certified by a certifying agent as conforming to organic standards in accordance with 7 CFR part 205.
+Certified organic acreage - Acreage in the certified organic farming operation that has been certified by a

 Certifying agent - A private or governmental entity accredited by the USDA Secretary of Agriculture for the purpose of certifying a production, processing or handling operation as organic.